 The more you know, huh.
 Well I guess any of those four states are the goal for any future purchases!

-- Stay away from MyUS, they absolutely fucked me by offering a purchasing service for eBay listings, but not getting to it (two days is more than enough time right?), and then closing my account.
-Apparently, I have to wait two weeks for a refund, but I have little faith in them after they closed my account, I'll let my debit card company handle that dispute.
+Anyway quick tip, stay away from MyUS, they absolutely fucked me by offering a purchasing service for eBay listings, but not getting to it (two days is more than enough time right?), and then closing my account.
+Apparently, I have to wait two weeks for a refund, but I have little faith in them after they closed my account, I’ll let my debit card company handle that dispute.

 An aside, if you're using ComGateway make sure you go and throw the Steam Deck URL into the live estimate.